Mohammed Al-Musalami

-Mohammed Saleh Ali Al-Musalami (مُحَمَّد صَالِح عَلِيّ الْمُسْلِمِيّ; born 20 April 1990), commonly known as Mohammed Al-Musalami, is an Omani footballer who plays as a centre back for Al Gharafa.
+Mohammed Al-Musalami (مُحَمَّد صَالِح عَلِيّ الْمُسْلِمِيّ; born 20 April 1990), commonly known as Mohammed Al-Musalami, is an Omani footballer who plays as a centre back for Al-Seeb.

 Club career

 On 17 July 2013, he agreed a one-year contract extension with 2012–13 Oman Elite League runners-up Fanja SC.
 On 2 July 2014, he agreed a one-year contract extension with Fanja SC.

 In September 2021, he joined Qatar Stars League club Al-Gharafa.

-Club career statistics

 International career

 Mohammed is part of the first team squad of the Oman national football team.
 He was selected for the national team for the first time in 2010.
 He made his first appearance for Oman on 11 September 2012 in a friendly match against Ireland.
-He has made appearances in the 2014 FIFA World Cup qualification, the 2013 Gulf Cup of Nations, 2015 AFC Asian Cup qualification and the 2014 Gulf Cup of Nations and has represented the national team in the 2011 AFC Asian Cup qualification.
+He has made appearances in the 2014 FIFA World Cup qualification, the 21st Arabian Gulf Cup, 2015 AFC Asian Cup qualification and the 22nd Arabian Gulf Cup and has represented the national team in the 2011 AFC Asian Cup qualification.